uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/create_csr_matrix.rst

-certain math operations where the output is a sparse matrix, e.g., sparse matrix addition (sparse matrix + sparse matrix = sparse matrix), and multiplication of two sparse matrices, the number of non-zero elements in the output sparse matrix is not known in advance and must be calculated as part of the operation API.
+certain math operations where the output is a sparse matrix, e.g., sparse matrix addition (sparse matrix + sparse matrix = sparse matrix), and multiplication of two sparse matrices, the number of non-zero elements in the output sparse matrix are not known in advance and must be calculated as part of the operation API.
-Such APIs are currently not a part of the current oneMKL Specification, but will be added in the future.
+Such APIs are currently not part of the oneMKL Specification, but will be added in the future.
 This behavior is currently left to be implementation-defined, but may be clarified in the oneMKL Specification in the future.

 See :ref:`onemkl_sparse_matrix_handle`.